speakeasy-api/developer-docs/openapi/schemas/enums.md

       description: Small Medium Large
 ```

-## Constants for Single Value Enums
+## Constants for single value enums

-Before JSON Schema 2019 was included in OpenAPI 3.1, using an enum with a single value was the only way to specify a constant.
-If you are still using OpenAPI 3.0, the example below shows how to specify that a constant string is returned in a response:
+Before JSON Schema 2019 was included in OpenAPI v3.1, using an enum with a single value was the only way to specify a constant.
+If you are still using OpenAPI v3.0, the example below shows how to specify that a constant string is returned in a response:

 ```yaml
 openapi: 3.0.0